ska-telescope/ska-sdp-global-sky-model/docs/src/user/sky-model-datasets.rst

 Metadata file
 -------------

 Each dataset should use a metadata file called ``catalogue.yaml``.
+This describes the dataset and is needed to correctly interpret the catalogue data.
-This file is technically optional, but without it only basic information like the Heal_Pix_position is returned by the API.
+Without the catalogue only basic information like the Heal_Pix_position is returned by the API.

 It should live in the ``/datasets`` directory and will allow more attributes to be returned by the API, as well as metadata for the catalogue.